Cathy0610/2023-SrcEmb4MSS/data/readMe.md

-This is the directory of demo wavs.
+This is the directory for the demo wavs.